shirakaba/anime-diverge/docs/shows/bookworm.md

 Where does the **Ascendance of a Bookworm** anime leave off?

-First off, we need to recount the anime structure:
+The anime has two series aired so far:

 * Series 1: 14 episodes, aired 3rd Oct 2019 -> 26th Dec 2019
 * Series 2: 12 episodes, aired 5th Apr 2020 -> 21st Jun 2020
-* Series 3: ? episodes, to air during the spring in 2022.
+* Series 3: ? episodes, airing Spring 2022

 ## Light novel